-- Ans: (d) Assertion (A) is wrong because, the most devastating famine that occurred in India was the FAMINE OF BENGAL in 1943 which killed thirty lakh people in the province of Bengal. - 6.
+- Ans. (b) Both A and R are true but R is not the correct explanation of A. - 11.
+Assertion (A): The most devastating famine that occurred in India was the famine of Bengal in 1939.
+Reason (R): This famine killed thirty lakh people in the province of Bengal. - Ans. (d) A is false but R is true. - 12.
 Assertion (A): The social composition along with the inability to buy food also plays a role in food insecurity.